-Attachment to ideas and ideals, views, opinions, theories, concepts and beliefs can be harmful, when the driving force is the ego.
+Attachment to ideas and ideals, views, opinions, theories, concepts and beliefs is harmful, when the driving force is the ego.
 That is why the card of Thought can be a source of Captivity.
 But how can thought be a source of captivity?
-It is the attachment to concepts and beliefs identifying ourselves with our intellect, the things we do, with our job, our objects, the house we live in, and objects which is defining our social status.
+It is the ego, when we identifying ourselves with our intellect, the things we do, with our job, our objects, the house we live in, and objects which is defining our social status.
 Yet these are only shadows, the ego, which is causing captivity and you become a prisoner.
-The chains which binds the prisoners are the senses which keeps him trapped in the depths of ignorance and this person is not even aware of its own limited perspective, thus enters into a time-loop.
+The chains which binds the prisoners are the senses which keeps you trapped in the depths of ignorance, and you are not even aware of your own limited perspective, thus you will enter into a time-loop.

 The rare individual escapes this limitations of his prison-cell, through a long intellectual journey, discovers a higher realm, a true reality, with a final, almost mystical awareness of goodness as the origin of everything that exists.

 "Plato has Socrates describe a gathering of people who have lived chained to the wall of a cave all of their lives, facing a blank wall.
-The people watch shadows (lies, deception, fraud, ego shadow identity) projected on the wall from things passing in front of a fire behind them, and they begin to give names to these shadows.
-The shadows are as close as the prisoners get to viewing reality. "
+The people watch shadows (ego, shadow identity) projected on the wall from things passing in front of a fire behind them, and they begin to give names to these shadows.
+The shadows are as close as the prisoner get to view reality. "

 On the thesis of Socrates and Plato, Jung also recognised the underlying psychological lesson of war, which is that to project the shadow, our darker half, outside of ourselves, is an “inner” act which always results in incredible destruction in the “outer” world.